yanhui09/my_blog/content/about.md

 ## More about me
 ### Education

-- 2017 - now, PhD of Food Microbiology, University of Copenhagen
+- 2017 - now, PhD of Microbiology, University of Copenhagen
 - 2015 - 2017, Master of Food Science, China Agricultural University
 - 2011 - 2015, Bachelor of Food Science, China Agricultural University